Understanding the Functions of Accounting

 5. Social accounting:

 This type of accounting is also referred to as social responsibility accounting.
+Social accounting, also known as social responsibility accounting, tracks the social and environmental impact of business activities.
 This branch of accounting software is a recent development due to the rapid economic and technological improvements that have increased the company’s scale of operations.
 Social accounting reveals the facilities provided by the entity to society, like medical, housing, and educational assistance.

 What is Financial Accounting?